OpenHFT/Chronicle-Map/README.md

 In this example above we have set 1000 entries.

-We have optimised chronicle, So that you can have situations where you either don't use;
+We have optimised ChronicleMap so that you can have situations where you either don't use;

-- all the entries you have allowed for.
-This works best on Unix where the disk space and memory used reflect the number of actual entries, not the number you allowed for.
+- All the entries for which you have allowed.
+This works best on Unix where the disk space and memory used reflect the number of actual entries, not the number for which you have allowed.

-- all the space you allow for each entry.
-This helps if you have entries which are multiple cache lines (128 bytes +), only the lines you touch sit in your CPU cache and if you have multiple pages (8+ Kbytes) only the pages you touch use memory or disk.
+- All the space you allow for each entry (see below).
+This helps if you have entries which are multiple cache lines (128 bytes +).
+Only the lines you touch sit in your CPU cache and if you have multiple pages (8+ Kbytes) only the pages you touch use memory or disk.
 The CPU cache usage matters as it can be 10000x smaller than main memory.